rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySla.md

     - sortOrder - SortOrder: Sorting order for the results.
     - filter - list of Filters: The hierarchy object filter.
 - Returns ManagedVolumeConnection.
+### ncdcompliancedata
+NAS Cloud Direct SLA Domain compliance data for the requested clusters.

+- There is a single argument of type list of System.Strings.
+- Returns list of NcdSlaComplianceDatas.
+### summariesbyids
+List of SLA Domain summaries for the given IDs.

+- There is a single argument of type list of System.Strings.
+- Returns list of SlaDomains.
+### verifywithreplicationtocluster
+Verify for a Rubrik cluster if it is replication target in any SLA Domain.

+- There are 2 arguments.
+    - cdmClusterUUID - System.String: UUID of the Rubrik cluster.
+    - includeArchived - System.Boolean: Include Archived SLA.
+- Returns VerifySlaWithReplicationToClusterResponse.